QUESTION: Can I apply to more than one programme during the same Call for Application?

 QUESTION: I cannot produce, at the time of the online application, results of an internationally recognized English test (TOEFL, …).
 Does that make me ineligible?

 ANSWER: An applicant with a mother tongue other than English needs to prove that he/she has sufficient fluency in English.
-Applicants whose native language is not English is required to pass a recognized international English test such as TOEFL (score 90 IBT), Cambridge Advanced English Test (score B or higher), IELTS (score 6.5 or higher), TOEIC (800) or other English equivalent test.
+Applicants whose native language is not English is required to pass a recognized international English test such as TOEFL (score 90 IBT), B2 First (formerly Cambridge English First), IELTS (score 6.5 or higher), TOEIC (800) or other English equivalent test.

 An applicant who carried out his study in English is eligible, passing a recognized test provides him more chance to be accepted (official confirmation letter is needed).
 The English test result must be sent before the deadline of application.
 All of this will be established according to our Language Policy.